-The subject property is located on the south side of West Green Street between South Lincoln Avenue and South Busey Avenue and consists of approximately 36,404 square feet in area.
-The subject property is an "L" shaped lot that has frontage on both West Green Street and South Busey Avenue.
-The property is commonly known as 805 West Green Street and 303 South Busey Avenue.
-The property is zoned R-5, Medium High Density Multiple Family Residential.
-The subject property is currently developed with an 84-unit apartment complex known as the Busey Court Apartment Complex.
+The subject property is located on the south side of West Green Street between South Lincoln Avenue and South Busey Avenue.
+The lot is approximately 36,404 square feet in area.
+It is an "L" shaped lot that has frontage on both West Green Street and South Busey Avenue.
+The property is zoned R-5, Medium High Density Multiple-Family Residential and is currently developed with an 84-unit apartment complex known as the Busey Court Apartment Complex.
 Access to the apartment complex is from South Busey Avenue.